Managing secrets begins with creating a secret scope. A secret scope is collection of secrets identified by a name.

 Scopes are created with permissions controlled by ACLs.
 By default, scopes are created with

 MANAGE permission for the user who created the scope (the “creator”), which lets the creator read secrets in the scope, write secrets to the scope, and change ACLs for the scope.
 If your account has the Azure Databricks Premium Plan, you can assign granular permissions at any time after you create the scope.
-For details, see Secret Access Control.
+For details, see Secret access control.

 You can also override the default and explicitly grant

 MANAGE permission to all users when you create the scope.
 In fact, you must do this if your account does not have the Azure Databricks Premium Plan.
-See the instructions in this article for details.

 This feature is in Public Preview.